tc39/proposal-temporal/docs/timezone.md

 It's also possible for a plain object to be a custom time zone, without subclassing.
 The object must have `getOffsetNanosecondsFor()`, `getPossibleInstantsFor()`, and `toString()` methods.
+It must not have a `timeZone` property, so that it can be distinguished in `Temporal.TimeZone.from()` from other Temporal objects that have a time zone.
 It is possible to pass such an object into any Temporal API that would normally take a built-in `Temporal.TimeZone`.

 ## Constructor